DevExpress/devextreme-documentation/concepts/05 UI Components/Form/01 Getting Started with Form/80 Submit the Form.md

 The **useSubmitBehavior** property requires that you wrap the dxForm in the HTML <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form" target="_blank">form</a> element.
 You should also set the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault" target="_blank">preventDefault</a> property to **true** to override the HTML form submit event as shown in the code example.

 The code below shows how to add a submit button, but does not show how to implement the backend.
-The example displays a fake confirmation message after a timeout:
+The example displays a confirmation message after the timeout:

 ---
 ##### jQuery